moov-io/watchman/docs/webhook-notifications.md

 Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable.

-## Watching a specific Customer or Company by ID
+## Watching a specific customer or company by ID

 Moov Watchman supports sending a webhook periodically when a specific [Company](https://moov-io.github.io/watchman/api/#post-/ofac/companies/-companyID-/watch) or [Customer](https://moov-io.github.io/watchman/api/#post-/ofac/customers/-customerID-/watch) is to be watched.
 This is designed to update another system about an OFAC entry's sanction status.